6. OPERATING POLICIES & PROCEDURES

 Questions regarding this policy should be directed to the Vice President of Administration.

-The College of Southern Idaho has one dormitory, one apartment complex and several houses that constitute student housing.
-These entities are operated by the college in conjunction with the College of Southern Idaho Dormitory Housing Commission.
+The College of Southern Idaho has one dormitory and one apartment complex that constitute student housing.
+These entities are operated by the College in conjunction with the College of Southern Idaho Dormitory Housing Commission.

 Dormitory housing is provided in Eagle Hall which is located on the main campus.
 This facility houses approximately 242 students in double and single rooms.
-The building is staffed by one full-time dormitory counselor, ten student resident advisors, two full-time custodians and one part-time security officer.
 Student resident advisors receive training each fall in first aid, CPR, emergency disaster procedures and building fire procedures.

 As per fire code, the dormitory is not equipped with sprinklers due to it being constructed of non-combustible materials.
 The dormitory is equipped with an addressable smoke alarm system which consists of individual room sensors and area smoke and heat detectors in each mechanical and electrical room.
 Fire pull stations are located at each of the buildings seven exits.
 Fire extinguishers are located in each hallway.